2019 J&T Banka Prague Open

 The 2019 J&T Banka Prague Open was a professional tennis tournament played on outdoor clay courts.
 It was the 10th edition of the tournament, and part of the International category of the 2019 WTA Tour.
 It took place at the TK Sparta Prague in Prague, Czech Republic, from 29 April to 4 May 2019.
+Unseeded Jil Teichmann, who qualified for the main draw, won the singles title.